minerupset/minerupset.github.io/README.md

 This is all well and good to see pretty content on the internet, but oftentimes, it can be helpful to see exactly how something is being written.
 This is where I keep the code for this blog, written in MkDocs, with some of the underlying elements as well.

-## Active Post List

-1. Unpopular Opinion: Why Excel and VBA are the best ways to start coding

-- The environment comes pre-made
-- You can build useful things vs. theoretical things (talk about your own college vs. business experience)
-- When done correctly, can introduce useful coding concepts (OOP, SRP, even web development concepts of front end, backend, and database)
-- excel, software, VBA

-2. How to build a rudimentary web scraper for fun & profit

-- Focus on screenshots, but show how to extract specific elements
-- Make an example puppeteer repo for this
-- software, javascript, node

 ## INO Future Post List

 These are in no particular order, but these are posts that I will write: